 - Invest in a programmable thermostat.
 Contact CDE Lightband for programming instructions.

 - Make sure your thermostat is not located near lamps or electronic appliances which put off heat and can make your air conditioner run longer.

-- Use a ceiling fan to circulate air down in the summer months.
+- Use a ceiling fan to circulate air.

 What to look for when purchasing

 - SEER of 14 is considered minimal efficiency